CREATION, CULTIVATION, AND DEVELOPMENT OF THOUGHT

 How Does Thought Acquire Its Distinctive Trait?

 Thought generates action.
 Good thought generates good action, bad thought generates bad action.
 This elementary and simple statement leads us to explore how thought acquires its distinctive trait.

 A supplementary question also arises.
 Can we regulate or manage thought?
 We need good and positive thoughts for our happiness and peace, which can ultimately promise peace and happiness in the world.

 In this pursuit, we accept the fact that several environmental factors quite significantly influence the nature or behavior of thought.
-The established and consented values in a civil society, its rituals, customs, and traditions are some of the environments which cause for the sentiment of thought.
-Genetic factor also plays in drafting its blueprint.
+The established and consented values in civil society, its rituals, customs, and traditions are some of the environments which cause the sentiment of thought.
+The genetic factor also plays in drafting its blueprint.
 Moreover, thought generates and induces more thoughts.

 Thoughts guide and maneuver our karmas.
 In return, karmas influence our thoughts, and the cycle continues.

 Besides, environmental, genetic and karma factors that influence its creation and nature, our own inherent and acquired disciplines can influence the cultivation and development of thought.